ksauby/ncei-archiving-cookbook/_docs/index.md

  <!-- prefer netCDF because of self-documentation feature - contains data and metadata all in the same file -->

- - Data should be in compliance with the [IOOS compliance checker](https://github.com/ioos/compliance-checker), specifically the [NCEI plugin for the IOOS compliance checker](https://github.com/ioos/cc-plugin-ncei).
+ - New data submissions to NCEI should be in compliance with the [IOOS compliance checker](https://github.com/ioos/compliance-checker), specifically the [NCEI plugin for the IOOS compliance checker](https://github.com/ioos/cc-plugin-ncei).
  - To see how compliant your files are, use the [Online IOOS Compliance Checker](https://data.ioos.us/compliance/index.html).

  <!-- why do this second compliance checker - how does it differ from the first? -->